The need for a Portable Macintosh

 A Portable Identity Crisis

-We can see how the limited battery life of laptops at the time could rationalize Apple’s decision that a long-lasting battery would be a necessity for a battery-powered Mac.
-Solving this “battery paranoia” (as termed by Gassée), was viewed as crucial for success.
-It seems, however, that Apple may have overshot the mark.
-The Macintosh Portable offered an insanely impressive 10-12 hours of battery life, which was possible by using a lead-acid battery (along with a special low power, Motorola 68HC000 CPU and low-power RAM chips).
+So where does the Macintosh Portable fit in?
+Well, it seems that Apple decided (in true Apple fashion) that the Macintosh Portable would be in a class on its own – borrowing characteristics from both luggables and laptops in an attempt to get the best of both worlds.
+The limited battery life of laptops at the time likely led to Apple deciding that a long-lasting battery would be a necessity for a battery-powered Mac.
+Solving this “battery paranoia” (as termed by Gassée), was understandably viewed as crucial for success.
+Apple and Gassée, however wildly overshot the mark, and delivered a computer with 10-12 hours of battery life, made possible by using a lead-acid battery (along with a special low power, Motorola 68HC000 CPU and low-power RAM chips).
 The catch?
-The lead-acid battery weighed over 3 lbs, the CPU was slow, and the RAM chips were expensive.
+The lead-acid battery alone weighed over 3 lbs, the CPU was relatively slow, and the RAM chips were expensive.

-Whilst one might get the idea to put this desktop-sized laptop computer in their lap, they would quickly learn of their mistake.
+Whilst one might be tempted this desktop-sized laptop computer in their lap, they would quickly learn of their mistake.
 At 7.2 KG (16 Lbs), using the Macintosh Portable like a laptop causes waves of pain to slowly emanate from your knees (trust me, I tried).
 Unless you’re a bit of a sadomasochist (or, perhaps, just training your legs), it is obvious in reality this computer went from desk to desk, and not from lap to lap.
 Though the name is accurate – it is after all called the Macintosh Portable (as in luggable), not the Macintosh Laptop.

 This confusion in identity persists to this day, with websites often referring to the Macintosh Portable as “Apple’s first laptop”, which as we can see, is just not really true.